approov/quickstart-react-native/README.md

 Generating Pods project
 Integrating client project
 Pod installation complete!
 There are 31 dependencies from the Podfile and 30 total pods installed.
-⚠ on iOS, Approov integrated apps will only attest properly on a physical device or whitelisted simulator.
+⚠ on iOS, Approov integrated apps will only attest properly on a physical device or simulator set to always pass.
 ⚠ on iOS, when targeting a device, ensure a development team is specified in xcode and the device is properly provisioned.

 ✔ Approov integration completed successfully